aldettinger/camel-quarkus-troubleshooting/README.md

 ## Extracting information from a native executable

+In native an executable in generated.
-Standard tools working with executable could be used.
-For instance `strings`.
+As such, standard tools working with executable could be used.
+For instance `readelf`, `strings` and so on.

+Let's see an example below that help answering few questions:
-What is the Java version run by the native executable ?
+ + What is the Java version run by the native executable ?
-What is the GraalVM version ?
+ + What is the GraalVM version ?
-Is it Mandrel distribution ?
+ + Is it Mandrel distribution ?

 ```
 [main_upstream @ target]$ strings rest-to-nats-demo-1.0.0-SNAPSHOT-runner | grep core.VM